 The Treasury Management Code of Practice requires that members with responsibility for treasury management have access to adequate training in treasury management.
-In this regard the most recent training session for members was held on 5 June 2015, which focused on the outcome of the work undertaken by the Accounts Commission on Treasury Management Practices within Local Authorities.
+In this regard the most recent briefing session for members was held on 19 October 2017, which focused at a high level on the basic principles of our treasury management activity.